FOOD SYSTEMS ACCELERATION

-From every angle, we believe the grocery business has the ability to build neighborhood wealth and empower small businesses, in additional to creating nutritional autonomy through diversified local inventory sources that consign through the grocery store.
+From every angle, we believe the grocery business has the ability to build neighborhood wealth and empower small businesses, in additional to creating nutritional autonomy through diversified local inventory sources.

-That's why we take the time to become partners in uplifting our neighborhood vendors' businesses.
+That's why we take the time to become partners in uplifting our neighborhood businesses and makers first.
 As a bonus, customers get to try all kinds of new foods that honor the heritage of our community, and taste delicious.

 What does that look like?
 Read on...